ell0ell0/portfolio/_posts/2014-03-18-foodtruck.md

 heroImage: static/img/food/mealBG.jpg
 ---

-<p>As part of an urban application design class I designed a food truck app called Meal Mobile.
+<p>As part of an urban application design class, I designed a food truck app called Meal Mobile.
 Meal Mobile is a location-based app that provides a convenient way for locating, discovering, and favoriting food trucks.
-I wanted to create a simple functional interface that could provide cart profiles, twitter feeds from the trucks/vendors, and reccomendations based on a users current location.
-Since this was a rapid prototyping exercise I stuck with the off the shelf IOS buttons and patterns and focused on organizing the content and functionality of the app. </P>
+I wanted to create a simple functional interface that could provide cart profiles, Twitter feeds from the trucks/vendors, and recommendations based on a user's current location.
+Since this was a rapid prototyping exercise I stuck with the off-the-shelf IOS buttons and patterns and focused on organizing the content and functionality of the app. </P>

 <a href="static/img/food/food.jpg"><img alt="meal mobile app" src="static/img/food/food.jpg"></a>